donkirkby/live-py-plugin/CONTRIBUTING.md

 ## Emacs Development
 Install the `live-py-mode` package as described in the README file, then replace all the files in `~/.emacs.d/elpa/live-py-mode-X.Y` with symbolic links to your git repository.
+You'll also need the [git download instructions] if you don't already have it.

 ### Publish a new release for the Emacs package
 Releases are built automatically on each commit, and published at [melpa.org].